cloudmesh/cloudmesh1/docs/source/man/man.rst

     Provides yaml information or updates yaml on a given replacement

     Arguments:
-        KIND    The typye of the yaml file (server, user) KEY     Key name of the nested dict e.g. cloudmesh.server.loglevel VALUE   Value to set on a given KEY
-        FILENAME      cloudmesh.yaml or cloudmesh_server.yaml
+        KIND        The type of the yaml file (server, user) KEY         Key name of the nested dict e.g. cloudmesh.server.loglevel VALUE       Value to set on a given KEY FILENAME    cloudmesh.yaml or cloudmesh_server.yaml
         FORMAT      The format of the output (table, json, yaml)

     Options: